Zane-Liao/Zane-Liao/README.md

 - I'm Zane Liao, You can call me Zane
 - Working from home
 - Love life, love music, love truth and the world, and think deeply
+- I am interested in AI, but I don’t necessarily need to become something.
+I just want to learn and understand it.
 - I like to explore things and love the world
 - Goal -> Digital nomad, entrepreneurship